SuperJohan64/D2R-AHK-Runner/README.md

 This is an AutoHotKey Scritp for D2R Single Player that allows you to easily exit and join new games while triggering the hotkeys for [oskros' MF_run_counter](https://github.com/oskros/MF_run_counter).
 It also has macros that will change the player's difficulty, launch D2R, launch the MF Runner and backup D2R's single player characters to a "Backups" folder in the same directory as these scripts.

-The scripts are not intended to automate any gameplay.
-Their purpose is to make creating games faster and give other quality of life features while farming in D2R.
+This not intended to automate any gameplay or any kind of botting.
+The purpose is to make creating games faster and give other quality of life features while farming in D2R.

 ## Perquisites